Architecture

 - Duplicate-overlap filtering is per reference and based on reference interval novelty.
 It is not a global assembly graph optimization.

-- GFA support is limited to segment (
+- GFA support covers segment (

 - Scaffold overlap trimming is policy-limited and terminal-focused.
 Nonterminal overlaps are reported for review rather than broadly edited.